prowlett/feedback-file-maker/README.md

 - Text in row 1 and `y` in this column for a students includes the text from row 1 as a paragraph on the HTML page.
 - `no` in row 1 skips this column (use it for notes to yourself).
 In the demo file, this is used to display the grade as a degree class but record it as a number.

+## Markdown version

+Also included is a version which creates feedback file output in Markdown rather than HTML.
+This isn't for use with the Blackboard tool and so also this names the files with names rather than usernames.

 ## Installation and use

 There is some error checking, but the program is not *very* resilient to improper input.
 I have used it to upload an assignment once, but have not done extensive testing.